-I’ll get straight to the point; the past two episodes of Westworld were fantastic and the best this show has given us so far.
+I will get straight to the point; the past two episodes of Westworld were fantastic and the best this television show has given us so far.
 Don’t get me wrong, the first four episodes were great at setting up the characters and the world.
 It was a fantastic foundation which has now been built upon thanks to past two episodes which have given us some really interesting developments.

 What were these developments?

 The most important of these developments happened in ‘Contrapasso‘ and this was the fact that we got close to confirmation that William and Logan’s storyline is taking place in the past.
 This is a theory that has been going around amongst fans of the show for some time and it was a theory seemingly proved to be correct throughout various stages within ‘Contrapasso’.
 It would take too long to fully explain in this review but reasoning behind this theory being proved in ‘Contrapasso’ can be found here.

 This is a really exciting development, especially as it could eventually lead to the proving of another theory which is the thought that William becomes Ed Harris’ Man in Black.
 Certainly, William is showing signs of slowly becoming corrupted by the park and moving away from his strong morals.
 His relationship with Dolores, played by Evan Rachel Wood is also fascinating, especially as Dolores is rapidly evolving and becoming more self-aware with each episode that passes.